Host Site: Mille Lacs Health System

 Vision: We strive to be the best place to give and receive care.

-Pharmacy Services: At Mille Lacs Health System the hospital pharmacy offers complete medication and clinical services to the hospital, emergency department/urgent care, outpatient clinic and long term care settings.
-Our pharmacists staff the inpatient hospital pharmacy and the outpatient clinic in Onamia, Minnesota.
-Our clinical pharmacists provide services to our patients at outlying clinics in Garrison, Isle, Hillman and a new clinic in Milaca (estimated to open in December of 2022).
-Pharmacists work in an interdisciplinary team in the both the inpatient and outpatient settings, working closely with providers, nursing staff and other members of the healthcare team.
+Pharmacy Services: At Mille Lacs Health System the hospital pharmacy offers complete medication and clinical services to the hospital, emergency department, urgent care, outpatient clinic and long-term care settings.
+Our pharmacists staff the inpatient hospital pharmacy and the outpatient clinic in Onamia.
+Our clinical pharmacists provide services to our patients in our outlying clinics in Garrison, Hillman, Isle and Milaca.
 Interdisciplinary team-based care is predominant throughout the health system allowing for continued opportunity for pharmacy integration through the organization.
 At Mille Lacs Health System, the pharmacy department is working to fully integrate pharmacy into all aspects of the facility.
 Pharmacists play an integral part in direct patient care through inpatient medication management, verifying all infusion services medications including chemotherapy and being part of our patient’s rural healthcare team.
 In the outpatient setting, our pharmacists see patients for Comprehensive Medication Management (CMM) visits, manage our outpatient anticoagulation clinic and work closely with our provider teams to connect patients with oral antiviral treatment for COVID.
 Through our CPA, our pharmacists are able to assist the healthcare team and the patient get the most out of their healthcare at Mille Lacs Health System.

 Pharmacy services provided throughout the organization include medication reconciliation, antibiotic management (inpatient and outpatient), anticoagulation management, comprehensive medication management, long term care medication dispensing and chemotherapy/IV medication preparation.